 While Texas might not enforce separation, that doesn’t mean there aren’t other methods they employ to slow down potential divorce candidates.
 One of these is residency.

-In order to file for divorce in Texas, at least one of your duo has to have lived in the state continuously for six months.
+To file for divorce in Texas, at least one of your duo has to have lived in the state continuously for six months.
 In addition, that person must meet the county requirement.
 This length can vary, but in Denton, the threshold is ninety days.

-Another potential roadblock to a quick divorce, is mediation.
+Another potential roadblock to a quick divorce is mediation.

 Required Waiting Period

 Similar to the factors motivating enforced separation, this delay is designed to give couples time to reconcile—which, as crazy as it might sound, actually happens quite frequently.
-Hence, the only time courts are willing to make an exception to this rule, is for situations involving domestic violence.
+Hence, the only time courts are willing to make an exception to this rule is for situations involving domestic violence.

 Legal Separation Attorneys in Texas

-In the end, sometimes absence really does make the heart grow fonder.
-Hence, even if Texas doesn’t require it, separation can be the perfect solution for couples who need time and space to decide if divorce is really right for them.
+In the end, sometimes absence does make the heart grow fonder.
+Hence, even if Texas doesn’t require it, separation can be the perfect solution for couples who need time and space to decide if divorce is right for them.

-If you are contemplating the possibility of separation in Texas, then the family law attorneys at North Texas Family Lawyers want to hear from you.
+If you are contemplating the possibility of separation in Texas, the family law attorneys at North Texas Family Lawyers want to hear from you.
 Call us today at (972) 402-6367, or schedule a consultation online, and let us help you find a solution that will work best for your unique situation.